saffronjam/thesis/usability analysis/for-participants.md

 ```bash
 virtctl vnc my-vm
 ```
-3. Debug the issue to fix the misconfiguration
+3. Find out what the issue is

 4. Edit the VM manifest to fix the issue